MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/DiscoveryGraph/Configuration/Javascript.md

 	<div id="discoveryContainer"></div>

-Finally, add the component to the page:
+Finally, add the component to the page.
+If data is already available, you can pass it in as an argument to `DJ.add` function.

 	<script type="text/javascript">
 		DJ.add("DiscoveryGraph", {